Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Corpus Creation

 People spoke in surprisingly diverse ways even within the same regions, which added another layer of complexity.
-The translators need to have a thorough understanding of the languages they were translating into was a big obstacle.
+A significant challenge was the translators' requirement of a thorough understanding of the languages they were translating into.
 They had to use caution when translating words from Bangla.
-For instance, when translating {\bng``sba{I}''} (English translation: ``We''), they had to make a precise decision between {\bng``ebg/Yuen''} and {\bng``ebek''}.
+For instance, when translating {\bng``sba{I}''}, (English translation: ``We") they had to make a precise decision between {\bng``ebg/Yuen''} and {\bng``ebek''}.
 Translators had their unique typing styles, making consistency a challenge.
-An example of this is the different spellings of {\bng``khaUya''} (English translation: ``Eat'') and {\bng``kha{O}ya''}, which mean the same thing but are spelled differently.
-Dealing with these various challenges was crucial to make sure the ``Vashantor'' dataset is known for its quality, accuracy, and language diversity.
+An example of this is the different spellings of {\bng``khaUya''} (English translation: ``Eat") and {\bng``kha{O}ya''}, which means the same thing but are spelled differently.
+Dealing with these various challenges was crucial to make sure the ``Vashantor" dataset is known for its quality, accuracy, and language diversity.